chinapedia/wikipedia.abstract.en/Page/Global_Positioning_System.md

 -   On February 14, 1989, the first modern Block-II satellite was launched.
 -   The Gulf War from 1990 to 1991 was the first conflict in which the military widely used GPS.[52]
 -   In 1991, a project to create a miniature GPS receiver successfully ended, replacing the previous military receivers with a handheld receiver.[53]
--   In 1992, the 2nd Space Wing, which originally managed the system, was inactivated and replaced by the 50th Space Wing.50th_Space_Wing.png]]
+-   In 1992, the 2nd Space Wing, which originally managed the system, was inactivated and replaced by the 50th Space Wing.]]
 -   By December 1993, GPS achieved initial operational capability (IOC), with a full constellation (24 satellites) available and providing the Standard Positioning Service (SPS).[54]
 -   Full Operational Capability (FOC) was declared by Air Force Space Command (AFSPC) in April 1995, signifying full availability of the military's secure Precise Positioning Service (PPS).[55]
 -   In 1996, recognizing the importance of GPS to civilian users as well as military users, U.S. President Bill Clinton issued a policy directive[56] declaring GPS a dual-use system and establishing an Interagency GPS Executive Board to manage it as a national asset.